artainmo/web-development/frontend/react/README.md

 #### SETUP
 First install the library with `npm install @material-ui/core` after having started a react application.<br>
-In the package.json file dependencies section the material-ui/core library will become visisble.
+In the package.json file dependencies section the material-ui/core library will become visible.

 #### USE
 https://material-ui.com/components/box/ -> documentation on all component and their parameters possibilities.